digitalepidemiologylab/covid-twitter-bert/README.md

 ```

-# Colaboratory
+# Demo
-For a demo on how to train a classifier on top of CT-BERT, please take a look at this Collaboratory.
+For a demo on how to train a classifier on top of CT-BERT, please take a look at this Colab.
 It finetunes a model on the SST-2 dataset.
 It can also easily be modified for finetuning on your own data.
 <p align="center"><a href="https://colab.research.google.com/drive/1cIDAz19ASnQD4OeaYzZo6s2LLzSWLH_7?usp=sharing" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a></p>

 # Load CT-BERT directly
-If you are familiar with finetuning Transformer-models, the CT-BERT-model is available both as an downloadable archive, in TFHub and as a module in Huggingface.
+If you are familiar with finetuning transformer models, the CT-BERT-model is available both as an downloadable archive, in TFHub and as a module in Huggingface.

 | Version  |  Base model | Language | TF2 | Huggingface | TFHub |
 | -------- |  ----- | -------- | -------- |------------- |------------- |